Nuclear Spin-Mediated Relaxation Mechanisms of the V$_{B}^-$ Center in hBN: Discussion

 Our model was benchmarked against experimentally measured $T_1$ times, showing good agreement.
 The remaining discrepancies are likely due to the omission of inter-cluster correlations, which are not captured within the present 6-spin cluster expansion framework.
 Furthermore, we examined the dependence of $T_1$ on the external magnetic field and identified three distinct regimes: low-field, GSLAC, and high-field regions.
 The low- and high-field behaviors are well described by our model, while the dynamics near the GSLAC deviate from exponential relaxation due to strong electron–nuclear coupling, requiring more advanced treatments beyond the current framework.

+While this work investigates the $T_1$ time in bulk hBN, dimensionality of the sample can also influence the results.
+In Model 4 of bulk hBN, the two distant nitrogen nuclei can sit either in the defected layer or in the neighboring layers.
+In contrast, in a monolayer hBN geometry, the two distant nitrogen nuclei would necessarily lie within the same plane and may therefore be located farther from the vacancy than in the bulk case.
+This would reduce their hyperfine interaction strength and, consequently, their contribution to decoherence.
+As a result, the nuclear spin bath-originated $T_1$ time in monolayer hBN is expected to be longer than in bulk or multilayer systems.

 Overall, this work has established an effective and reliable model for describing $T_1$ relaxation dynamics in V$_\text{B}^{-}$ centers in hBN.
 The insights gained into the underlying decoherence mechanisms provide a foundation for further exploration of spin dynamics in solid-state quantum systems.
 For instance, future studies could extend this framework to include additional relaxation mechanisms, such as interactions with nearby paramagnetic electron spins or boron nuclei, and investigate their contributions to the overall spin relaxation behavior.
-Moreover, this understanding could inform strategies to engineer longer $T_1$ times, either through defect environment control or external manipulation.
+However, simply replacing the two distant $^{15}$N nuclei with $^{11}$B nuclei would increase the Hilbert space from 64 to 256, making such simulations computationally demanding with the current code.
+Improving computational efficiency will therefore be an essential step toward including boron nuclei in a systematic way.
+Additionally, the work may be continued by explicitly quantifying entanglement in these strongly coupled systems.
+A deep understanding of spin relaxation may lead to new strategies to engineer longer $T_1$ times, either through defect environment control or external manipulation.
 Such advancements would be valuable for optimizing V$_\text{B}^{-}$ centers for applications in quantum sensing and quantum memory technologies.